IN CONVERSATION

 How emotionally trying are factors like sounds, smells and sights (while filming)?

 If I take Bulgaria as an example, when I first arrived at Mogilino, the Institute in Bulgaria, I only remember the smell of bleach.
-I walked to the front of the building; it had paint on the walls, and everything looked pretty clean; then there was the smell of bleach, which made me think they keep Mogilio in good shape.
+I walked to the front of the building; it had paint on the walls, and everything looked pretty clean.
+Then there was the smell of bleach, which made me think they kept Mogilio in good shape.
 Now, the smell of bleach has an entirely different feeling for me.
 A staff worker approached me: “No foreigners here; you must go; you must leave now; you don’t have permission from the government.”
 But I insisted I had permission to be at Mogilino: “I am with an NGO from Bulgaria.”
-As we chatted, we went into different rooms where the children slept; the corridors smelled bleach.
+As we chatted, we went into different rooms where the children slept; the corridors smelled of bleach.
 But as I walked into the rooms where the children were sleeping and pulled back the covers, I looked at death.
 And that was incredibly powerful because I could smell damp, rotting flesh.

 The children were alive because there was a small whimper—like a tiny puppy whimpers in its sheer misery.
 The skin was rotting on the children’s bodies, with marks all over them from bedsores; the children were yellow, and their teeth were rotten.
 That smell and the visual were incredibly disturbing because you are looking at a human life rotting to death, in a cot, in government care.